- Method that must be taken into account before recording a test script

 - press Ctrl + Shift + + key on the numeric keypad.

 WDTest allows you to perform screen shots when running the test script.

 To perform screen shots:

-- When recording the script, press the [Alt]+[Scroll Lock] keys simultaneously as soon as a screen shot must be performed.
+- When recording the script, press Alt+[Scroll Lock] if a screenshot must be taken.